gvwilson/sdxjs/data-table/index.md

     cap: 'The structure of a data table.'
 }) %>

-The key operations on data tables are the same as those in <g key="sql">SQL</g>: filter, select, summarize, and join.
+The key operations on data tables are those provided by <g key="sql">SQL</g>: filter, select, summarize, and join.
-These can be implemented in about 1000 lines of code, but their performance depends on how the data table is stored.
+These can be implemented in about five hundred lines of code, but their performance depends on how the data table is stored.

 ## How can we implement data tables?